-Among his compositions are the symphony A Campeche, which received an award from the Sociedad Económica Amigos del País; the Danzas Margarita, Ausencia and Pobre Corazón; the waltzes El 24 de Junio and Vals de Concierto (written for the left hand) and Cuadros Musicales: Recuerdos de antaño, Virgen de Borinquen, Dicha Fugaz and La Hamaca and Un Recuerdito (for Ana Otero, who he named as his successor), the symphony Souvenir de Puerto Rico and Aires del País, in which he incorporated elements of traditional folkloric music with classical music.
+Among his compositions are the symphony “A Campeche,” which received an award from the Sociedad Económica Amigos del País; the Danzas “Margarita,” “Ausencia” and “Pobre Corazón;” the waltzes “El 24 de Junio” and “Vals de Concierto” (written for the left hand) and” Cuadros Musicales: Recuerdos de Antaño,” “Virgen de Borinquen”, “Dicha Fugaz” and “La Hamaca” and “Un Recuerdito” (for the pianist, Ana Otero, who he named as his successor).
+Also, the symphony’s “Souvenir de Puerto Rico” and “Aires del País”, where he incorporated elements of traditional folkloric music and classical music.

-In 1882 Tavárez composed the march for the piano titled, Redención, which won the music competition at the Ponce Fair.
-Also, he performed in concerts, recitals, and festivals, mostly in and around Ponce.
-He also wrote the music for the poem Súplica a Mis Amigos by José Gautier Benítez.
+In 1882 Tavárez composed the march for piano titled, “Redención,” which, despite its patriotic bent, won the music competition at the Ponce Fair.
+Also, he performed in concerts, recitals, and festivals, mostly in and around Ponce, and composed the music for the poem “Súplica a Mis Amigos” by José Gautier Benítez.